- Sustainable Living

 Dispose of correctly

-Do not let your old sheets, sweaters or sweatpants end up in the garbage, sort them instead.
-If you want to get rid of your textiles, first consider whether you can sell or donate them.
+If you want to get rid of your textiles, first think about whether you can sell or donate them.

 More information can be found at Stockholm Vatten och Avfall.